These Dr. Martin Luther King Jr. quotes will give you some newfound insight into the famous civil rights leader.

 16. “Man must evolve for all human conflict a method which rejects revenge, aggression and retaliation.
 The foundation of such a method is love.” – Martin Luther King Jr.

-Also check out these powerful civil rights quotes striding towards equality.
+Also, check out these powerful civil rights quotes striding toward equality.